 Our tummy tuck patients can expect the surgery to last anywhere from 2 to 4 hours, depending on their desired look and unique physiology.
 To begin the procedure, Dr. Sorokin makes an incision just above the pubic bone area and extends the incision horizontally across the lower abdomen and sometimes around to the back.
 The skin is then stretched away from the muscle tissue, and excess skin is removed.
 Abdominal muscle tissue is tightened to provide a firmly-contoured stomach and well-defined waistline.
 Finally, Dr. Sorokin closes the incision by stitching the skin back into place.
 Sometimes the procedure requires an additional incision around the navel in order to provide the best results.

 Recovery Following Abdominoplasty

 For the first few days after the procedure, your abdominal area may be swollen and you may feel some discomfort, which can be controlled by medication.
 You will have a drain which we will teach you how to use for about a week.
-Dr. Sorokin uses "pain pumps" on all of his tummy tucks to minimize the pain involved in the procedure.
-Finally, you will need to wear a support garment over the incision for several weeks.
+Dr. Sorokin uses “Exparel” which is a long lasting 72 hour anesthetic on all of his tummy tucks to minimize the pain involved in the procedure.
 Dr. Sorokin will provide you with detailed instructions for showering and changing your bandages.
-In addition, Dr. Sorokin encourages you to start walking as soon as possible, and normal activities generally can be resumed in 2 weeks, though heavy exercise should be avoided until you can do it comfortably.
+In addition, Dr. Sorokin encourages you to start walking as soon as possible, and normal activities generally can be resumed in 3 weeks, though heavy exercise should be avoided until at least 6 weeks.
 The stitches will be removed shortly after your surgery.